 We recommend slowing introducing the weighted blanket for kids to their nightly routine.
 For the first seven nights, drape the weighted blanket over their typical comforter, across just the legs so they can get a feel for that 'hug' feeling.
 Then, after that first week, the weight will feel more familiar and they can pull it up to cover more of their body for the ultimate calming effect.

 What Is a Weighted Blanket and Are They Safe?

 As the name indicates, weighted blankets are made with added weight so that they feel heavier than a typical blanket.
-This might make you wonder, Why on earth would I want a heavier-than-normal blanket?
+This might make you wonder, how would I (or my child) benefit from a heavier-than-normal blanket?

 A great deal of scientific research shows that weighted blankets help with a variety of health conditions.
 We’ve written about many of them here: